threeal/errors-cpp/docs/index.rst

      return errors::nil();
    }

-Alternatively, an error object can also be created with a formatted message in the style of fmtlib using `errors::format` function.
+Alternatively, an error object can also be created with a formatted message in the style of fmtlib using :cpp:func:`errors::format` function.

 .. code-block:: cpp